redd2sh/vocabbank_glitch/README.md

 ← `public/vocab_SectionTab.js`
 Script for the main page to setup the section tabs which elements to display or hide by the section tab clicks.

+← `vocabBankF.txt`
+File to be overwritten for download button.

 ## More

 💡 __Want to use the server script as an API without using the front-end UI?
 No problem!
 Just send a query parameter `?raw=json` with your requests to return JSON, like this (replace the first part of the URL to match your remix): `glitch-hello-sqlite.glitch.me?raw=json`__